 Non continuous effective channel: One or more subchannels within the effective channel are not available.

 Effective channel span: the frequency range extending from the low edge of the lowest frequency subchannel to the high edge of the highest frequency subchannel in the effective channel.

+Peer-to-peer communication: communication between two remotes.

+Direct peer-to-peer communication: peer-to-peer communication when no infrastructure is used.
+A DPPRS may be used for range extension if needed. (a new mode being defined in the 16t amendment)

+Peer-to-peer communication through base station infrastructure: peer-to-peer communication through the PtMP base station infrastructure. (already defined in 802.16-2017 as multi-hop relay)

+Direct Peer-to-Peer Repeater Stations (DPPRS): A repeater that uses direct peer-to-peer communication between direct peer-to-peer stations.

+Direct Peer-to-Peer Station (DPPS): Equipment that supports direct peer-to-peer communication.

 PHY Description